-The fuel system features an in-line fuel filter located close to the generator.
+The fuel system may feature an in-line fuel filter located close to the generator.
 It's job is to keep fine particles and water out of the generator fuel system.
+Most generators feature a second element style filter inside the cowling.
 Refer to the vendor information for periodic maintenance schedules.

-Clean fuel is the life line of generator performance.
+Remember that clean fuel is the life line of generator performance.

 Since water is heavier than fuel it will settle at the bottom of the water separator filter.
 Periodically check the filter for foreign debris and water in the fuel supply.
 To check the filter unscrew the filter using an oil filter type wrench that fits on the bottom.

 Do not use a strap type wrench since it may distort or damage the filter housing.
 Use an environmentally safe container to catch any contaminated fuel.
 Dispose of according to local, or state regulations.
 Carry extra water separator filters on board.
 When you turn the filter upside down note that any water in the gasoline will gather at the bottom of the container since it is heavier than gasoline and will appear as a different color and consistency and normally will move back and forth independently from the gasoline mixture in the container.